nelsonombuya/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ### Question 6 - Pop
 Function that deletes the head node of a listint_t linked list, and returns the head node's data (n).

+### Question 7 - Get node at index
+Function that returns the nth node of a listint_t linked list.